ibest/Seed/README.md

 # Seed
 #### Simple Exploration of Ecological Datasets

-Seed is nn R/Shiny package for visualizing taxonomic community data.
+Seed is an R/Shiny package for visualizing ecological data.
 It provides a visual interface for generating a wide variety of plots, including histograms, scatterplots, bar plots, stacked bar plots, PCoA plots, cluster dendrograms, and heatmaps.

 ## Availability